asapD/.github/profile/README.md

 So each repository was created and worked on.
 If you are curious about the details, you can refer to the repository of the part.

+Our future plans are as follows. <br/>
+In Arduino, an initial system structure, there is a possibility of expansion into an http communication structure using a Wi-Fi module.
+When trying to use the Arduino Wi-Fi module esp 8266, a library crash issue occurred, adding the final system architecture to Arduino and Android communication logic using the Bluetooth module.
+It also plans to implement business logic in depth.
+Please look forward to the final distribution.

 ## 📚 Tech
 <p align="center">